Specific Raymond School District policies (noted below) are located here.

 References: Policy and Procedure 6700, Nutrition and Physical Fitness; USDA Child Nutrition

 Asbestos Hazard Emergency Response Act (AHERA) — The district inspects our buildings for asbestos-containing building materials and develop, maintain and update an asbestos management plan.
 We annually notify parents, teachers and employee organizations in writing of the availability of the management plan and planned or in-progress inspections, re-inspections, response actions and post-response actions, including periodic re-inspection and activities.

 References: Policy and Procedure 6890, State Environmental Policy Act Compliance;

-McKinney-Vento Homeless Assistance Act — The districts’ Homeless Student Liaison (the elementary principal) provides public notice of the education rights of homeless students in schools, family shelters and soup kitchens.
+McKinney-Vento Homeless Assistance Act — The districts’ Homeless Student Liaison (the district’s social/emotional counselor) provides public notice of the education rights of homeless students in schools, family shelters and soup kitchens.
 This notice is in a manner and form understandable to homeless students and their parents/guardians including and to the extent feasible, in their native language.